-Perched on top of a limestone headland on the northern side of the peninsular that forms the north coast of Milne Bay, and surrounded by dense rainforest, is the brainchild of Rob van der Loos – Tawali Dive Resort.
+Perched on top of a limestone headland on the northern side of the peninsular that forms the north coast of Milne Bay, facing out across the Goschen Strait towards the D’Entrecasteaux Islands and surrounded by dense rainforest, is Tawali Dive Resort – the brainchild of long-time Papua New Guinea resident Rob van der Loos.

-Rob is one of the pioneers of recreational scuba diving in Milne Bay who has been diving the area for over 30 years and probably knows it better than any other single individual.
+Rob is one of the pioneers of recreational scuba diving in Milne Bay who has been diving the area for almost 35 years and probably knows it better than any other single individual.

-But this is PNG, where very little is as simple as it may seem… starting with the basic fact that 97% of the land is owned by groups of people, rather than individuals, so the negotiations associated with purchasing a specific block of land can be rather difficult & long winded…
+But this is Papua New Guinea, where very little is as simple as it may seem, starting with the basic fact that 97% of the land is owned by groups of people rather than individuals.

-So the finished resort says a lot about Rob van der Loos and his determination.
+So the finished resort says a lot about Rob van der Loos and his sheer determination!

 Tawali Dive Resort Image Gallery

-Arrival at the resort is via boat at the main jetty in the southern bay and a short walk, up a wooden boardwalk, brings you to the entrance of the main lodge which hosts the main reception area, the restaurant, a small bar and the large observation deck overlooking the bay.
+Arrival at the resort is via boat at the main jetty in the small bay and, a short walk up a wooden boardwalk, brings you to the entrance of the lodge which hosts the main reception area, the restaurant, a small bar and the large observation deck overlooking the bay.

 Covered walkways lead from the main lodge to the individual guest bungalows and then around the headland to the service area.

-Simply stated, the finished resort is impressive & exceptionally well run, the guest bungalows are very nice and the restaurant managed to produce superb meals every time I went in there.The outdoor observation deck was a particular favorite of mine and a great place to linger with a cold beer to watch the sun go down after a long days diving…
+Simply stated, the finished resort is impressive and well run, the guest bungalows are very nice and the restaurant managed to produce superb meals every time I went in there, while the outdoor observation deck was a particular favorite of mine and a great place to linger with a cold beer to watch the sun go down after a long days diving…